mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 The code above is perfectly valid Python code.
 Until the rise of static type checking in Python, these parameter annotations were seldom used.
-Nowadays, they are commonly used in projects that use static type checkers, like mypy or pyright.
+Nowadays, they are commonly used in projects that use static type checkers, like mypy, ty, or pyright.

 On top of being possible to annotate parameters, you can also annotate the whole function signature by adding an arrow `->` after the closing parenthesis: